paramulator/GettingAndCleaningData/CodeBook.md

 ***

 #### Output Variables
-Here is the final list of variables contained in the final output tidy dataset.
+Here is the list of 68 variables contained in the final output tidy dataset.
 They are listed here in the order in which they appear in the data.

 Variable  | Type | Range | Units | Description | Missing Code | Transformation
 ----------- | ----------- | ----------- | ----------- | ----------- | ----------- | -----------